amkhrjee/fontonic/readme.md

 ## Development Setup

-Run the TypeScript comiler to generate the JavaScript files required in the `manifest.json`:
+Run the TypeScript compiler to generate the JavaScript files required in the `manifest.json`:

 ```sh
 tsc --watch -p tsconfig.json